rothgar/netdata-wiki/Memory-Requirements.md

 Although `netdata` does all its calculations using `long double` (128 bit) arithmetics, it stores all values using a **custom-made 32-bit number**.

-This custom-made number can store in 29 bits values from -167772150000000.0 to  167772150000000.0 with a precision of 0.00001 (yes, it is a floating point number, meaning that higher integer values have less decimal precision) and 3 bits for flags.
+This custom-made number can store in 29 bits values from `-167772150000000.0` to  `167772150000000.0` with a precision of 0.00001 (yes, it is a floating point number, meaning that higher integer values have less decimal precision) and 3 bits for flags.

 This provides an extremely optimized memory footprint with just 0.0001% max accuracy loss (run: `./netdata --unittest` to see it in action).

+## Sizing memory

 So, for each dimension of a chart, netdata will need: `4 bytes for the value * the entries of its history`.
 It will not store any other data.
 Since all its values are timeseries with fixed collection frequency, the time each collected corresponds can be calculated at run time, using the position of a value in the round robin database.